ankit7540/H2-PolarizabilityMatrixElements/FORTRAN-program/README.md

 gfortran -o ComputeDynamic rovibME_dynamic.f
 ```

-to generate the executable `computeME`
+to generate the executable `ComputeDynamic`

 2. Next, execute `./ComputeDynamic` which should produce the following message and ask for further input.